Tattooing is ubiquitous behind bars, despite — or perhaps because of — the fact that it is banned.

 “It’s just unbelievable how creative they can be,” said Michele Deitch, a prisons expert at the University of Texas at Austin’s LBJ School of Public Affairs.
 “They can jerry-rig pens to become needles.
 They use the dyes in paper products.”

 But the practice carries with it more than the risk of punishment — it can also spread hepatitis C.

-The prison population is particularly prone to this viral disease, which is transmitted largely through infected blood and can lead to liver cirrhosis and ...
+The prison population is particularly prone to this viral disease, which is transmitted largely through infected blood and can lead to ...